Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: SINR Analysis

 In the Appendix, it is shown that for the ZF combiner, provided that $N \geq K+1$, the first and second order statistics of the random vector $\bg_m^{k,k'}$ can be calculated according to \bse \ese Hence, the covariance matrix of $\check{\bgamma}_m^{k,k'}$ is determined by \be \bC_{m}^{k,k'} = \frac{1}{N-K} \big( \BD_{{\rm p}_{k'}} - \tilde{\BP}_{k',m} \big) , \ee where $ \tilde{\BP}_{k,m} \triangleq \frac{1}{2} $.

-\begin{proposition} In the uplink of an FBMC massive MIMO system with the proposed prototype filter design method and ZF equalization, and provided that $N \geq K+1$, SINR can be calculated according to (\ref{eqn:SINR_zf}) on the top of the next page. \end{proposition} \begin{proof} This follows from the covariance matrix given in (\ref{eqn:C_zf}) and similar analysis as in the MRC case. \end{proof}
+\begin{proposition} In the uplink of an FBMC massive MIMO system with ZF combiner and the proposed PDP equalizer, and provided that $N \geq K+1$, the effective SINR can be calculated according to (\ref{eqn:SINR_zf}) on the top of the next page. \end{proposition} \begin{proof} This follows from the covariance matrix given in (\ref{eqn:C_zf}) and similar analysis as in the MRC case. \end{proof}